Omar-Muhamad/Yummy-JavaScript-Capston/README.md

 # JavaScript Capstone Project
 ## Description
 This is the JavaScript capstone project.
-We build Meal recipes website based on an external API (Meals DB)[https://www.themealdb.com/api.php] and (Involvement API)[https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270].
+We build Meal recipes website based on an external API [Meals DB](https://www.themealdb.com/api.php) and [Involvement API](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270).
-The websites is dynamic and build basic single page apps using ES6 syntax, ES6 modules, callbacks, promises and webpack. follow Gitflow and perform a code review for a team member.
+The website is dynamic and builds basic single-page apps using ES6 syntax, ES6 modules, callbacks, promises, and webpack. follow Gitflow and perform a code review for a team member.

 ## 🚀 Live Demo